Psychotherapy is sometimes called "the talking cure."

 The client will consider unresolved issues and symptoms that stem from past dysfunctional relationships.
 Unresolved problems can underlie behaviors such as drug or alcohol abuse.

-This can help people to understand the source of their emotional distress, usually by exploring motives, needs and defenses that they are not aware of.
+This can help people to understand the source of their emotional distress, usually by exploring motives, needs, and defenses that they are not aware of.

-It can help people whose symptoms have not been resolved by other forms of psychotherapy.
+Psychodynamic therapy can help people whose symptoms have not been resolved by other forms of psychotherapy.

 Does psychotherapy always work?

 Psychotherapy can help people to understand themselves better.